1976 United States Senate election in Nebraska

 The 1976 United States Senate election in Nebraska took place on November 2, 1976.
 Incumbent Republican senator Roman Hruska decided to retire instead of seeking another term.
-Democrat Edward Zorinsky won the open seat.
+Omaha Mayor Edward Zorinsky, a Republican, switched to the Democratic Party and narrowly won the Democratic primary, and then defeated Congressman John Y. McCollister, the Republican nominee, in the general election.
+Zorinsky became the first Democrat to win a Senate election in Nebraska since 1934, and the first Jewish person elected to statewide office in the state.